RQR3D: Reparametrizing the regression targets for BEV-based 3D object detection: Introduction

 There exist two principal paradigms for 2D to BEV projection.
 The foundational works, SimpleBEV \cite{SimpleBEV} and M2BEV \cite{M2BEV}, utilize Inverse Perspective Mapping (IPM), which employs geometric back-projection to map each BEV voxel to its corresponding coordinates in the image plane.
 More advanced IPM variants leverage multi-layer perceptrons (MLPs) to refine the feature transformation \cite{MLP}.
 Conversely, Lift-Splat (LS)-based approaches implement a 'push'-based strategy, wherein each image pixel is associated with a probabilistic depth distribution, enabling it to contribute to multiple voxels in 3D space.
 The seminal Lift-Splat-Shoot (LSS) framework \cite{LSS} employs a depth estimation network.
 A more sophisticated implementation is presented in BEVDepth \cite{li2023bevdepth}, which incorporates high-dimensional camera calibration embeddings via linear layers.
 Transformer-based approaches diverge from these two paradigms, projecting image features to BEV representation through the utilization of learnable BEV queries and spatial cross-attention layers \cite{li2024bevformer, wang2022detr3d}.

 BEV representation also leverages the implementation simplicity of early sensor fusion.
-Point cloud-generating sensors, such as radar and LiDAR, can be seamlessly integrated with projected image features.
+Point cloud (PC) sensors, such as radar and LiDAR, can be seamlessly integrated with projected image features.
 Recent advancements in camera-radar fusion \cite{CRN, CRT, Hydra, RCB} have addressed the inherent sparsity of radar by adopting sophisticated fusion architectures, including temporal modules, deformable attention mechanisms, and LiDAR-inspired radar encoders.
-These developments have positioned this sensor combination as a cost-effective and scalable alternative to LiDAR for 3D object detection in autonomous driving.
+These developments have positioned this sensor combination as a cost-effective and scalable alternative to LiDAR for 3D object detection.
 The synergy between camera and radar technologies facilitates robust environmental perception, offering a viable solution that balances performance with affordability.

 After BEV representation is processed, and optionally fused, it is subsequently shared among task-specific heads, such as 3D object detection, segmentation, prediction, occupancy, and road topology.
 There exists a substantial body of research in BEV-based 3D object detection literature, including \cite{li2024bevformer, wang2022detr3d, yang2023bevformer, huang2021bevdet, huang2022bevdet4d, li2023bevdepth, liu2022petr, liu2023petrv2, HOP, RayDN, SparseBEV}.
 These methods typically adopt angle-based target regressions proposed by CenterPoint \cite{yin2021center} for the 3D detection head.
-Although angle-based methods are noted in the 2D oriented object detection literature for suffering from loss function discontinuities \cite{yang2020arbitrary}, CenterPoint addresses this issue by introducing the sine and cosine of the yaw angle as continuous regression targets.
+Although angle-based methods are noted in the 2D oriented object detection literature for suffering from loss function discontinuities \cite{yang2020arbitrary}, CenterPoint addresses this issue by introducing the sine and cosine of the yaw angle as regression targets.
 However, learning the size of the bounding box, which is inherently rotation-invariant in angle-based representation, continues to pose challenges due to the rotation-variant nature of convolutions.
 CenterPoint mitigates this issue by introducing class-specific regression heads, which are refined using dataset-specific heuristics.